-Copycat Olive Garden Pasta e Fagioli Soup is hearty, comforting, and tastes just like Olive Garden’s Pasta e Fagioli Soup!
+Copycat Olive Garden Pasta e Fagioli Soup is hearty, filling, and tastes just like Olive Garden’s Pasta e Fagioli Soup.
+Easily made gluten-free, too!

 Turns out I left Napa on Sunday with more than a new appreciation for the phrase meth teeth – a nasty head-cold!